saasbook/AV102/transcripts/week4/bugs_and_debugging.md

 ASCII based editors like Vi and Emacs and so on just makes it hugely hugely easier to avoid these bugs.
-Writing the tests before you write the code that's one of critical things I think trying to ... asserting what it is that you want the code to do ... getting your assumptions out there ... doing it really properly test driven ... keeping it as absolutely simple as possible.
+Writing the tests before you write the code that's one of the critical things I think - you know, trying to ... asserting what it is that you want the code to do ... getting your assumptions out there ... doing it really properly test driven ... keeping it as absolutely simple as possible.
 Only ever writing application code ... the smallest possible amount of adaptation code in order to make your test pass is a great way of avoiding really nasty complicated bugs.
 This ...
-I'm still surprised at how many people ... given a homework instruction, an assignment or a project ... in a distributed team, people just will say: "rights yes let's build the entire thing let's let's let's do coding coding coding coding ... reams of code thousands of lines of code ...
+I'm still surprised at how many people ... given a homework instruction, an assignment or a project ... in a distributed team, people just will say: "Right!
+Yes - let's build the entire thing let's let's let's do coding coding coding coding ... reams of code thousands of lines of code ...